RohitSoni906068/CGenesis/01_Basics/README.md

 cd CGenesis

 # 3. Start with Phase 1
+cd 01_Basics
-# Open 01_First.c and begin your journey!
+Open 01_First.c and begin your journey!
 ```

 ### Your First Program